manigupt/azure-powershell/src/Storage/Commands.Storage/help/Start-AzureStorageBlobCopy.md

 ### CloudBlob

-Parameter 'CloudBlob' accepts value of type 'CloudBlob' from the pipeline
+Parameter 'CloudBlob' accepts value of type 'CloudBlob' and 'AzureStorageBlob' from the pipeline

-### IStorageContext

-Parameter 'Context' accepts value of type 'IStorageContext' from the pipeline

 ### IStorageContext